Performance Appraisal

 General Overviews

 Books written about performance appraisal are different from more traditional textbooks in other areas in which the content and coverage are more or less standard, because there are few schools that offer formal courses in this area.
 Those schools that do offer performance appraisal courses do so only as part of specialized graduate programs.
 Thus the books that exist tend to be written around a specific model or approach favored by the author.
-In the late 20th and early 21st centuries a number of books have been written specifically about performance management, and several books take a global perspective on appraisal processes.
+In the late twentieth and early twenty-first centuries, a number of books have been written specifically about performance management, and several books take a global perspective on appraisal processes.
 These too tend to espouse a specific model or approach.
 Therefore, although all such books cover certain topics in common, the difference across books is much greater than might be the case in other areas.
 Several books in fact are written to make the point that performance appraisal should be abolished.
 In all cases, revisions are infrequent if they occur at all; thus a major issue is whether a book is so outdated as to no longer be useful.
 Perhaps the first major work in the area was Bernardin and Beatty 1984.
-One of the most widely cited books in the area today is Murphy and Cleveland 1995.
+One of the most widely cited books in the area is Murphy, et al. 2019 (revised from 1995).
 DeNisi 1996 is a good example of a book built around a specific model, while Aguinis 2013 and Pulakos 2009 focus more on performance management.
-Varma, et al. 2008 is an edited volume that deals with global issues in the area.
+More recently, a major performance management volume was published: Pulakos and Battista 2022.
+Varma, et al. 2023 is an edited volume that deals with global issues in the area.
 Coens and Jenkins 2000 is a good example of the call for the abolishment of appraisals.

 Aguinis, Herman.
 Performance Management.
 3d ed.
-Upper Saddle River, NJ: Pearson/Prentice Hall, 2013.
+Boston: Pearson Education, 2013.

 This book does an excellent job of integrating concepts from performance appraisal, reward systems, and strategic management to provide a comprehensive view of the performance management process.
 Although it is academically oriented, the book includes many examples of instruments and tools to help design an effective system and is meant for anyone interested in the subject.